How Your Money Is Protected: Escrow and Platform Safeguards

 How the custodian bank arrangement works

-What happens when a campaign fails
+What happens when a campaign fails to fund

-The 48-hour cooling-off period
+The 48-hour cooling-off period, use it deliberately

 Related articles